ncoghlan/misc/notes/python3/questions_and_answers.rst

 When can we expect Python 3 to be the obvious choice for new projects?
 ----------------------------------------------------------------------

-Going in to this process, my personal estimate was that it would take roughly 5 years to get from the first production ready release of Python 3 to the point where its ecosystem would be sufficiently mature for it to be recommended unreservedly for all *new* Python projects.
+Going in to this transition process, my personal estimate was that it would take roughly 5 years to get from the first production ready release of Python 3 to the point where its ecosystem would be sufficiently mature for it to be recommended unreservedly for all *new* Python projects.